kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 ##### Multiple Default Gateways

-Support for multiple default Gateways in a cluster is not one of the original goals of this GEP.
-However, allowing Chihiro to control which Gateway is the default - including being able to switch which Gateway is the default at runtime, without requiring downtime - is a goal.
+Support for multiple default Gateways in a cluster was not one of the original goals of this GEP.
+However, allowing Chihiro full control over which Gateways accept defaulted Routes - including being able to change the set of default Gateways at runtime, without requiring downtime - has always been a goal, and this turns out to require support for multiple default Gateways.

 Kubernetes itself will not prevent setting `spec.isDefault` to `true` on multiple Gateways in a cluster, and it also doesn't support any atomic swap